Beautiful Country Of Malta-Ultimate Guide 2024

 Rugged Landscapes and Rich History

 Gozo, Malta’s sister island, offers a more rural and tranquil experience.
-It boasts rugged landscapes, beautiful beaches, and historical sites.
+It boasts rugged landscapes, the best beaches in the world, and historical sites.
 The Citadel in Victoria, Gozo’s capital, provides stunning views of the island.
 The Azure Window, although collapsed, remains a symbol of Gozo’s natural beauty.
 Other attractions include the Ggantija Temples, one of the world’s oldest freestanding structures, and the picturesque Xlendi Bay.

 Gozo Malta country